mddanish00/mui-image-alter/README.md

 - Breaking Changes
   - Height and width prop forwarded to the component root element (by default, `img`) instead of using CSS to set height and width of component wrapper element.
 Some alternate image components like `next/image` actually need for height and width prop.
   - Put all styles that set though style prop in styled for better compability with MUI's styled.
+  - No UMD build.
+Go post an issue if you want UMD to be added.

 - Other Changes
   - Rewritten fully in Typescript with types built-in based on MUI component types.
   - Add support to MUI's component prop; That's means you can subtitute component root element with `Image` from `next/image` if you want.
 Component supported are `img`, `img`-derived HTML element and component with `src` prop.
-  - A lighter UMD build by externalize React and Material UI library.
-(You need both React and Material UI UMD to use this component.)
+  - Properly export esm and cjs build via package.json exports.

 - Development Changes
   - Use Vite instead of nwb for development and building the library for fast and better developer experience for me!